Movement Diameter vs Case Diameter

 Movement Retention Impact

-Movement retention method affects internal diameter requirements.
+Movement retention systems influence internal diameter requirements.

-Common methods include:
+Common systems include:

 • Movement holders